Oct 24, 2012, PTI

 more make-up, drank bottled water or ate more packaged foods.
 Experts urged women not to worry themselves unnecessarily.
 "My concern is not high at this stage.
 Phthalate exposure is ubiquitous and thus impossible to avoid altogether.

-Eating fresh, unpackaged food can reduce phthalate exposure but will not eliminate it," Professor Richard Sharpe, who specialises in reproductive health at the University of Edinburgh said.
+Eating fresh, unpackaged food can reduce phthalate exposure but will

 The study was presented at the American Society of Reproductive Medicine's conference in San Diego, California.